Gennadynemchin/FishStore/README.md

 TG_TOKEN=<TELEGRAM_BOT_TOKEN>
 ```

-Use elasticpath_token.example as a draft and remain it empty.
-The token will be stored here
+Your elastic token will be stored in the environment variable `ELASTIC_TOKEN`
-automatically.
-Don't forget to rename it to elasticpath_token
+and expiration time - in the `ELASTIC_TOKEN_LIFETIME`

 - Get your Telegram bot token from https://t.me/BotFather
 - Please visit https://elasticpath.com and create a free trial store or a regular store.